TbLtzk/Centaurus/README.md

 ## The First Stellar Wallet for Android!

 Stellar aims for the stars.
 And the nearest star system to us is Alpha Centauri!
-The next step to get there is a functional app for sending and receiving payments (starting with STR, only).
+The next step to get there is a functional app for sending and receiving payments.

 The app is built using AngularJS, Cordova and the Ionic Framework.
 We first focus on android, but as Ionic is a platform agnostic tool, feel free to try it on the platform you like.

 ## Features

-* Display account balance and recent transactions
+* Display account balances
-* Send STR (paste address or scan QR-code)
+* Send by manually pasting an address
-* Receive STR (generate QR-code)
-* Lock sending by local password
+* Send by scanning a QR-code
+* QR-code for receiving
+* Display recent transactions
+* Encrypted backups

 ## Get it from [Google Play](https://play.google.com/store/apps/details?id=de.xcoins.centaurus)